brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 ### What exactly is a Schmitt Trigger Inverter?

 ### Why does static noise in some inputs of an IC impact other inputs/outputs/operations?

+### Why do transistors react differently when heat is applied?

+### Why does a PNP transistor have a slight increase in voltage in it's emitter?

+### How is it that a PNP transistor seems to balance its output at the emitter with its input at the base?
+I didn't understand the following:

+> You'll probably be surprised to hear that it doesn't really matter for our purposes.
+As long as there is some resistor there, everything should work out just fine.
+Because for a given voltage at the base, the relation between the resistor and the open-ness of the transistor is always going to be approximately the same – because if the resistor value is bigger, the transistor will automatically be more closed, and if it's smaller, the transistor will be more open.
+That's why the emitter follower is commonly referred to as a negative current feedback circuit – its pretty much always taming itself, so that the 1:1 relation between input and output voltage is upheld in most scenarios.